SAP-samples/teched2023-XP160/exercises/exercise3/README.md

 ### Task 2 - Validate the availability of the destination

 Now it is time to validate that everything is working as expected.
-Open the UI5 app and check if the tracking informaton can be fetched from the Azure Function
+Open the UI5 app and check if the tracking informaton can be fetched from the Azure Function.

 ## Summary